Jason Tindall: Return to assistant coaching

 On 13 March 2021, Tindall joined Paul Heckingbottom's backroom staff at Sheffield United as a coach.
 He was later appointed by Newcastle United as assistant head coach in November 2021 following the appointment of manager Eddie Howe, reuniting the pair once again.

-Tindall stood in as manager on 13 April 2025, as Eddie Howe was hospitalised after contracting pneumonia, winning 4–1 against Manchester United.
+Tindall stood in as manager on 13 April 2025, as Howe was hospitalised after contracting pneumonia, winning 4–1 against Manchester United.
 On 14 April 2025, it was announced that Howe would miss a further two matches, meaning that Tindall would continue to stand in as manager.
+On 31 July 2026, Newcastle United confirmed that Tindall, amongst other members of the coaching staff, would leave the club, following Howe’s decision to step down as head coach.

 Personal life

 Tindall is married to Claudine, with whom he has two children - Sienna (born 2006) and Levi (born 2010).